-William & Mary is committed to providing students an environment that is free from discrimination based on any irrelevant personal factor and to preventing sexual misconduct.
+William & Mary is committed to providing students an environment that is free from discrimination based on any protected group and to preventing sexual misconduct.
 The university has policies that establish expectations around these matters and procedures designed to address discrimination and sexual misconduct.

 The most important policies are

-- the Policy on Discrimination, Harassment, and Retaliation (the Discrimination Policy)
+- The Policy Prohibiting Discrimination, Discriminatory Harassment, Retaliation, and Sexual Misconduct (the Discrimination Policy)

-The Discrimination Policy also requires almost all W&M employees to report incidents of sexual misconduct, including sexual violence, relationship violence, and stalking when they become aware of them.
-This reporting obligation does not require survivors to report or other students to report information they learn from a friend or contemporary; it requires Responsible Employees, including student employees in their employment capacity, to report incidents involving other people.
+All employees of the university, with the exception of specifically identified confidential resources, are mandatory reporters of incidents of sexual misconduct.
+Mandatory reports of all information known are made to the Title IX Coordinator and reviewed by the Civil Rights Review Team.
+This reporting obligation does not require survivors to report or other students to report information they learn from a friend or contemporary; it requires all employees, including student employees in their employment capacity, to report incidents involving other students.